danhsiu/Conways-GoL/README.md

 ## Objectives

-**We need to implement Conway's GoL in 64-bit integer space (2^64-1).
-But what happens if we need more integer-space?**
+**We need to implement Conway's GoL in 64-bit integer space, or (2^64-1)**

-Since Python can store arbitrarily large integers only bounded by system RAM lets use Python as a testbed.
-We could use 'long long' in C++/C, but any board space larger that 64-bit space would not fit on modern CPU registry size (x64).
-We could use a library like [GMP](https://gmplib.org/) to accept arbitrary precision integers.
+Since Python can store arbitrarily large integers only bounded by system RAM lets use it as a testbed.

+## Approach
+**But wait

 ## Interesting follow-ups to think about!